Authorize AI-driven state transitions before they bind the enterprise.

-AI proposesOutput, action, handoff, or release
+AI proposesOutput, action, workflow movement, or release event

 Protected by U.S. Patent Application 19/444,521 — Track I prioritized examination granted May 2026.